cocofreefarm/Module3/README.md

     server.R, ui.R : Two files are essential files for shiny application we made for the project.
 They are in the shinyhotel folder
     Module 3 Data Cleaning.ipynb : Data cleaning code for the analysis.
 It is in the code folder. wordembedding.csv : Essential data file for executing shiny application.
 It is in the shinyhotel folder as well.
-    Exesummary.pdf : 5pages of Executive Summary in the ExecSummary folder Exesummary.docx : 5pages of Executive Summary in the ExecSummary folder Analysis.ipynb: Main codes for data analysis in the code folder df.csv : cleaned dataset which are used for the analysis.
-It is in the Data folder. sentiments.csv: results of sentiment analysis whose columns are name of the hotels, number of positive reviews and number of negative reviews.
+    Exesummary.pdf : 5pages of Executive Summary in the ExecSummary folder.
+    Exesummary.docx : 5pages of Executive Summary in the ExecSummary folder.
+    Analysis.ipynb: Main codes for data analysis in the code folder. df.csv : cleaned dataset which are used for the analysis.
+It is in the Data folder. sentiments.R: Codes for sentiment analysis in the code folder. sentiments.csv: Results of sentiment analysis whose columns are name of the hotels, number of positive reviews and number of negative reviews.
 It is in the shinyhotel folder.
+Essential data file for executing shiny app.
     Hotels in Madison Area.mp4 : Recorded Presentation Video in Sildes and Presentation folder.
     Hotels in Madison Area.pptx : Presentation Slides in Sildes and Presentation folder.
     Image folder: figures and tables we got from our analysis.